sbvasilenok/devops_lab/README.md

 ### Install
-To install package switch to test environment (optional), then run in console:
+To install package switch to test environment (optional), goto dist directoy and then run in console:
 $ pip install *.whl

 ### Usage